anthonythanpoovong/Discord-Bot/README.md

 # Discord-Bot
-A simple discord bot that uses the Node.Js platform with the programming langues JavaScript
+A simple discord bot that uses the Node.Js platform with JavaScript